abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 I thought to myself, *Well, I’ve never thought of myself as a warrior.*
 So I asked him: “What do you mean?
 Why do you say that I’m a warrior?”

-He replied back to me, “Well I know, because I’m a warrior too.”
+He replied back to me, “Well, I know, because I’m a warrior, too.”

 I thought, *What’s going on in this guy’s mind?* Again I said, “What do you mean?”